 I've made 2 styles - a short handle and a long handle.
 Both represent formidable glassblowing - it's a challenge to get the curves just right, and the welding around the mouth requires exacting torchwork.
-(The pour-spout is especially hard to do) I've made about a dozen of these - they're not easy!
+(The pour-spout is especially hard to do) I've made several dozen of these - they're not easy!

 (I showed my first experimental model at the 2006 TED conference - after 5 years of experiments and refinements, I've made these two versions.)

 For optimal aerodynamic performance, your Wine Bottle Klein Bottle has smooth, spline-like curves.
 You can take advantage of this lustrous continuity to differentiate this manifold everywhere!
 Tested by simulated undergraduates and fully covered by Acme's Unconditional Guarantee.

 It's best considered more of a Klein Bottle and less of a Wine Bottle.

 This limited utility, rustproof, borosilicate zerovolume manifold can be yours for a mere $123... noticeably less than the cost of a Napa Valley vineyard!